anrobertson/surfs_up/README.md

 * The temperatures of both months stay pretty consistent with the std being around 3/4.

 ## Summary
-With the trending forecasts and temperatures, we can see that Oahu will be a strategic place to set up the Surf shop without weather and temperatures being a threat to business and seeing the little difference between June and December confirms that.
+Based on the current forecasts and temperature trends, it is evident that Oahu represents a strategic location for establishing the Surf Shop, with minimal risk posed by weather fluctuations.
+This observation is reinforced by the marginal differences between the temperature readings for June and December.